-Buncombe County Early Childhood Education and Development Committee By-Laws - DRAFT June 2019
+Buncombe County Early Childhood Education and Development Committee By-Laws Adopted September 3, 2019 DRAFT - Amended and restated September 2021

 I. Purpose: The purpose of the Committee is to engage with community partners, solicit public input and make policy and investment recommendations to the Board of Commissioners for Buncombe County's Early Childhood Education and Development Fund.